xcfem/xc/readme.md

 ## Dependencies
+Don't worry, if you have a decent *nix system the installation is straightforward.
 The program is based on:
 <ul>
 <li> <a href="http://www.python.org/" target="_new">Python.</a> </li>
 <li> <a href="http://opensees.berkeley.edu" target="_new">OpenSees.</a> </li>